danieleascione/krusta/ideas.md

 **Components**:

 1.  **Agent**:
-    -   In-memory buffer per partition.
+    -   In-memory buffer per shard.
     -   Flushes buffer to S3 on a timer (`batch.timeout`) or when the buffer is full (`batch.size`).
     -   Implements the segment publication protocol (write to temp key, then commit to manifest).